 What Is an Ion?
 Chemistry Definition - Science Notes and Projects In chemical reactions, ions form when atoms or molecules gain or lose valence electrons Only nuclear reactions change the number of protons in a chemical species The two types of ions are anions and cations An anion has a net negative electrical charge It contains more electrons than protons

 “An ion is a small electrically charged particle.
-Ions are . . .
+Ions are single . . .
 Ions are single charged atoms (simple ions) or small charged “molecules” (polyatomic ions) ” Simple ions include Na +, Ca 2+, and Cl – Polyatomic ions include (NH 4) +, (CO 3) 2-, and OH – Unlike protons and neutrons, electrons can be easily removed and added to an atom